Loumiakas/practice_vm/README.md

 6. Once installation is finished, use a Vagrant secure shell command to login into the guest machine `vagrant ssh`.
-7. You should now be logged in into a guest machine, navigate to homework directory containing Python excercises by using `cd homework` command.
+7. You should now be logged in into a guest machine, navigate to homework directory containing Python excercises with `cd homework` command.
 8. List files in homework directory with `ls` command.
 9. Execute **test.py** python script with `./test.py` command.
-9. Edit **homework.py** file with appropriate logic, validate your logic by running `./test.py` command.
+9. Edit **homework.py** file with appropriate logic, validate your logic with `./test.py` command.
 Make sure that all unit tests pass.